JonasRSV/Friday/releases/LINUX-x86.md

 - [Releases](#releases)
 - [Build](#build)

+Please see the [raspberrypi](RASPBERRY-PI-3.md) guide for more information on running and tuning the assistant

 ## Prerequisites

 Friday uses libtensorflow, make sure you have it installed in your library by running